-An early start Saturday morning had me heading to Littlehampton to pick up , Dan Booker , Harry Ramm and Simon Cross .
-And our destination was Hayling Island in Hampshire and our target bird was a 1st winter Semipalmated Plover which would be a lifer for all of us .
+An early start Saturday morning had me heading to Hayling Island in Hampshire and my target bird was a 1st winter Semipalmated Plover which would be a lifer for me .

-Well we got on site in good time and joined the already assembled group of birders and the wait / search begun , the tide was still out and our only real chance was to wait for the tide to come in so we could scan through the roosting waders .
+Well i got on site in good time and joined the already assembled group of birders and the wait / search begun , the tide was still out and my only real chance was to wait for the tide to come in so i could scan through the roosting waders .

-In the mean time we saw a single Common Tern and large numbers of Dark Bellied Brent Geese , Simon also saw a Little Grebe swimming in one of the channels , eventually a flock of plovers was located at some distance and we all begun to scan through , there were a few false alarms as this bird to most of us was a real i.d challenge , however there were a couple of birders not far from our crew who seemed to be claiming it every other bird that they saw , just shows how careful you must be and not just accept what others say .
+In the mean time i saw a single Common Tern and large numbers of Dark Bellied Brent Geese , i also saw a Little Grebe swimming in one of the channels , eventually a flock of Plovers was located at some distance and i begun to scan through , there were a few false alarms as this bird to most of us was a real i.d challenge , however there were a couple of birders not far from me who seemed to be claiming it every other bird that they saw , just shows how careful you must be and not just accept what others say .

 You can just about make out shorter stubbier bill.